Skip to main content

 Helmet therapy

-Cranial remoulding therapy, or helmet therapy, is an effective treatment for both moderate and severe flat head syndrome.
-It involves your baby wearing a custom LOCband Lite helmet (or orthosis) that gently holds the prominent areas of your baby’s skull while allowing for growth in the flatter areas.
+Cranial remoulding therapy, or helmet therapy, is an orthotic treatment option for babies with moderate to severe plagiocephaly.
+It involves your baby wearing a custom LOCband Lite helmet, also called an orthosis, which gently supports growth by holding the more prominent areas of the skull while allowing room in the flatter areas.

 How cranial remoulding therapy works

-Cranial remoulding helmets are designed to support your baby’s natural growth, guiding their head into a more symmetrical and balanced shape.
+Cranial remoulding helmets are designed to support your baby’s natural growth, helping guide head shape development over time.

 Before and after results of baby treated with flat head syndrome